PAIR-code/lit/documentation/api.md

 *   `Tokens`, which creates an input text box for entry of multiple, comma-separated strings which are parsed into a list of strings to be supplied to the interpreter.
-*   `SingleFieldMatcher`, which acts like a `CategoryLabel` but where the vocab is automatically populated by the names of fields from the data or model spec.
-For example, `SingleFieldMatcher(spec='dataset', types=['TextSegment'])` will give a dropdown with the names of all `TextSegment` fields in the dataset.
+*   `FieldMatcher`, which acts like a `CategoryLabel` but where the vocab is automatically populated by the names of fields from the data or model spec.
+    For example, `FieldMatcher(spec='dataset', types=['TextSegment'])` will give
+    a dropdown with the names of all `TextSegment` fields in the dataset.
-*   `MultiFieldMatcher` is similar to `SingleFieldMatcher` except it gives a set of checkboxes to select one or more matching field names.
+*   `MultiFieldMatcher` is similar to `FieldMatcher` except it gives a set of checkboxes to select one or more matching field names.
 The returned value in `config` will be a list of string values.